-Summer temperatures can soar to 40°C in the African bush which also brings frequent and heavy thunderstorms.
-If you plan to travel during this time make sure to book well in advance as it can get busy – and don’t forget your waterproofs.
+Summer temperatures can soar to 40°C in the African bush, bringing frequent and heavy thunderstorms.
+If you plan to travel during this time, book well in advance as it can get busy – and don’t forget your waterproofs.

 Dry season (May to October)

-Winter is the low season and therefore a great time to get a better deal and avoid the crowds.
+Winter is the low season and, therefore, a great time to get a better deal and avoid the crowds.
 It’s also the time for optimal game viewing, as there is less water around, which naturally concentrates the animals around established waterholes.

-There is simply nowhere else on the planet quite like South Africa.
+There is nowhere else on the planet quite like South Africa.
 A country that effortlessly manages to blend everything you’re looking for in a holiday.

-With an astonishing array of birds on show, the odd white rhino, one of only 18,000 left in the world and one of the highest numbers of elephants anywhere in Africa, a visit to one of South Africa’s many national parks or game reserves certainly won’t disappoint.
+With an astonishing array of birds on show, the odd white rhino (one of only 18,000 left in the world), and one of the highest numbers of elephants anywhere in Africa, a visit to one of South Africa’s many national parks or game reserves certainly won’t disappoint.

-With the regal Cape Town still delighting with its easy-going charm and the Garden Route maintaining its mantle as one of the world’s most popular drives, it’s not hard to see why tourist numbers are climbing year in and year out.
+With the regal Cape Town still delighting with its easy-going charm and the Garden Route maintaining its mantle as one of the world’s most famous drives, it’s not hard to see why tourist numbers are climbing year in and year out.

 LET THE ADVENTURE BEGIN!

-Contact safariFRANK and let us show you how each Safari Component can be linked up to create your ultimate safari.
+Contact SAFARI FRANK and let us show you how each Safari Component can be linked up to create your ultimate safari.
 Let us help you get started on the journey of a lifetime.